brittshook/our-strategies-backend/README.md

 # Volunteer Management System Backend

-This backend for a full-stack application to streamline volunteer management processes for a community building organization.
+This is a backend for a full-stack application to streamline volunteer management processes for a community building organization.
 It is designed to manage volunteers and shifts for various programs.
 It provides APIs for creating, updating, and retrieving volunteers, shifts, and programs.

 ## Table of Contents